 It enabled the team to get the word out and identify the initial 10 Food Trail member businesses, to run workshops, develop marketing plans and to start working through the complexities presented by the self-driven ‘package-building’ approach the Food Trail website needed to accommodate.

-The Gourmet Coast Food Trail launches in time for winter 2021, with a focus on local tourism.
+The Gourmet Coast Food Trail launched in 2021, with a focus on local tourism.
 Future plans include the introduction of more member companies and a program to attract international visitors when travel returns to normal.